ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Report Storage

 The leader is required to buffer reports while waiting to aggregate them.
-The leader SHOULD NOT accept reports whose timestamps are too far in the future.
-Implementors MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.

 ## Verifying and Aggregating Reports {#aggregation-flow}